machinable-org/machinable/docs/guide/storage.md

 </Annotated>

-While it is possible to read and navigate the folder manually, machinable provides an interface for efficient data retrieval that allows you to query the store like a database.
+While it is possible to read and navigate the folder manually, machinable provides interfaces for efficient data retrieval that allows you to query the storage like a database.

 ::: tip
 The storage interface is read-only, meaning it will never modify or remove data generated during the execution.